Tell me more ×

 A simple contest, inspired by this stackoverflow question:

 You are given an image of a surface photographed by a satellite.The image is a bitmap where water is marked by '.' and land is marked by '*'.
-Adjacent group of '*'s form an island.
+Groups of adjacent '*'s form an island.
 (Two '*' are adjacent if they are horizontal, vertical or diagonal neighbours).
 Your task is to print the number of islands in the bitmap.

 Sample Input: